keptn/keptn/GOVERNANCE.md

 ### Keptn Enhancement Proposals

-Proposing new functionality to Keptn is done via so called [Keptn Enhancement Proposals (KEP)] (https://github.com/keptn/enhancement-proposals).
+Proposing new functionality to Keptn is done via so called [Keptn Enhancement Proposals (KEP)](https://github.com/keptn/enhancement-proposals).
 This is required when it is intended to introduce new behaviour, change desired behaviour, or otherwise modify requirements of Keptn.

 If all you want to propose is a simple addition to a Keptn-service or the CLI, or even a bugfix, you can just [open a new issue on GitHub](https://github.com/keptn/keptn/issues/new/choose).